ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 and that any Attestation Result was generated using the latest Appraisal Policy for Evidence.

-Freshness is assessed based on a policy defined by the consuming entity, Verifier or Relying Party, that compares the estimated epoch against an "expiry" threshold defined locally to that policy.
-There is, however, always a race condition possible in that the state of the Attester, and the Appraisal Policy for Evidence, might change immediately after the Evidence or Attestation Result was generated.
+Freshness is assessed based on the Appraisal Policy for Evidence or Attestation Results, that compares the estimated epoch against an "expiry" threshold defined locally to that policy.
+There is, however, always a
+race condition possible in that the state of the Attester, and the Appraisal Policy for Evidence, might change immediately after the Evidence or Attestation Result was generated.
 The goal is merely to narrow their recentness to